antfu/vite-node/README.md

 - Respect `vite.config.ts`
 - Access to node modules like `fs`, `path` etc.

+## When NOT to Use

+- Production, yet - in very early stage, check it later
+- Most of the time when other tools can do that job
+  - We will need to start a Vite server upon each execution, which will have certain overhead.
+Only use it when you want the exactly same behavior as Vite or the powerful plugins system (for example, testing components that have Vite-specific setup).

 ## How?

 It fires up a Vite dev server, transforms the requests, and runs them in Node.